YupeiLin2388/Exploring-Negatives-in-Contrastive-Learning-for-Unpaired-Image-to-Image-Translation/README.md

 #### Horse2Zerba

-We referred to the code of [F-LSeSim](https://github.com/lyndonzheng/F-LSeSim)and run `test_fid.py`  to calculate the FID value for each epoch.
+We referred to the code of [F-LSeSim](https://github.com/lyndonzheng/F-LSeSim) and run `test_fid.py`  to calculate the FID value for each epoch.
 We stored the results of each epoch in `result.csv`.

 ```bash
 python test_fid.py --dataroot ./datasets/horse2zebra --name h2z_pretrained --num_test 500   --gpu_id 0